 Counselling Services for Waterloo Region

 That being said, you can have the most skilled therapist in town, but if you don't actually want to talk to them, then those credentials won't do you (or your goals) much good.
 Because counselling involves being vulnerable and taking emotional risks, it is important that you feel comfortable and safe with your therapist.
-Ideally, you will feel heard by your therapist and that he or she is someone whom you can trust.
+Ideally, you will feel heard by your therapist and are someone whom you can trust.
 The best way to discover if you have found the right fit is to meet the counsellor directly.

 If you want more information on what to look for in an effective therapist, check out this link.